 A student shall not intentionally cause or attempt to cause physical injury or behave in such a way as could reasonably cause physical injury to any person.
-Any student involved in fighting, promoting fighting or viewing the fight shall be subject to disciplinary action.
+Any student involved in fighting, promoting fighting or viewing/recording the fight shall be subject to disciplinary action.
 Fighting will be defined as a verbal or physical altercation between students causing a disruption of the educational process.
-Fights are cumulative throughout a student's high school years.
+Infractions for fights are cumulative throughout a student's high school years for the purpose of progressive discipline.
 Assault/fighting may constitute a crime and legal authorities may be notified.
 Students will be suspended for fighting (length depending on level of participation and severity) and may be expelled for assault.